 “The gods justified human life by living it themselves—the only satisfactory [response to the problem of suffering] ever invented.”[v]

-Nietzsche is actually writing of the ancient Greeks here, and in his bias he doesn’t make the connection to Christianity.
+Nietzsche is actually writing about the ancient Greeks here, and in his bias he doesn’t make the connection to Christianity.
 But as a Christian, I am very pleased to agree with him and then point emphatically to the cross where Jesus died.

 The night before His death, as Jesus wrestled with what He knew the next day would bring, Jesus said to His friends, “My soul is overwhelmed with sorrow, to the point of death” (Matthew 26:38).
 Think about it.
 The God of the Universe, the Creator of all things, saying He is overwhelmed with sorrow, even to death…